leonardogolinelli/GeneExpressionDynamics/README.md

-Modelling gene expression dynamics using ODEs (done) + parameter estimation using machine learning (To do)
+Simulating gene expression dynamics using ODEs (done) + parameter estimation using machine learning (To do)